 c. so remote that it requires thirteen hours of travel, including one long plane trip, one short plane trip, a boat ride, and a car ride

-a. a couple of days, since it’s so hard for everyone to get away
+a. a couple of days, since it’s so hard for everyone to get away3.
+If you were selecting a place to stay on said vacation, would you choose:

 b. a whole week, since if we’re going to get away, we should really have enough time to enjoy ourselves